Shopping Cart

 4. Bookmatched Timber

-After bookmatched boards are opened and joined, they give a mirrored or waterfall effect.
-Nakashima preferred this look to the “dull and uninteresting” look of other furniture and often incorporated up to six sequential boards in the same table.
+After book-matched boards are opened and joined, they give a mirrored effect.
+Nakashima preferred this look to the “dull and uninteresting” look of other furniture and sometimes incorporated up to six sequential boards in the same table.

 5. Signed Nakashima Boards

 While most custom furniture makers finish by signing their pieces with their names, Nakashima rarely did so.
-Instead, he signed a board with the client’s name, which typically ended up on the underside of the piece.
+Instead, he marked a board with the client’s name on the underside, to keep track of which boards were for each client.

-These signed boards are a key factor in establishing the heritage of Nakashima furniture.
+These marked boards are a key factor in establishing the heritage of Nakashima furniture.
 To understand why they’re so important, imagine Nakashima and his client hand-selecting timber together in a lumber yard or his workshop.
-Upon choosing just the right piece, Nakashima marked it with the date and his client’s name in simple black marker.
-The signed board is evidence of his artistic process and dedication to designing with his individual clients in mind.
+Upon choosing just the right piece, Nakashima marked it with his client’s name in simple black marker or grease pencil.
+The marked board is evidence of his artistic process and dedication to designing with his individual clients in mind.

 Unless you’re lucky enough to have an original order card or shop drawing, a marked Nakashima board is considered an essential identifier.
-If the authenticity of a piece is ever in question, contact a qualified Nakashima furniture appraiser or gallery owner who handles American Studio Craft Movement pieces.
+If the authenticity of a piece is ever in question, contact the George Nakashima Woodworkers or a qualified Nakashima furniture appraiser or gallery owner who specializes in his work.

 George Nakashima Coffee Tables